aptible/www/src/markdown/legal/terms-of-service.md

 **I. Amendments.** Any amendment must be in writing, signed by both parties, and expressly state that it is amending this Agreement.

 **J. Entire Agreement.**
-This Agreement supersedes all other agreements between the parties relating to its subject matter.
+This Agreement, including applicable Order Form and Master Services Agreement, supersedes all other agreements between the parties relating to its subject matter.
 In entering into this Agreement, neither party has relied on, and neither party will have any right remedy based on, any statement, representation or warranty (whether made negligently or innocently), except those expressly set out in this Agreement.
 The terms located at a URL referenced in this Agreement and the Documentation are hereby incorporated by this reference.
 After the Effective Date, Aptible may provide you with an updated URL in place of any URL in this Agreement.

-**K. Interpretation of Conflicting Terms.**  If there is a conflict among the documents that make up this Agreement, the documents will control in the following order: this Agreement, and the terms located at any URL.
+**K. Interpretation of Conflicting Terms.**  If there is a conflict among the documents that make up this Agreement, the documents will control in the following order: the applicable Master Services Agreement and Order Form, these Terms, and the terms located at any URL.

+**L. Publicity.**  Aptible may  include Customer's name and other indicia in its lists of Aptible’s current or former customers of Aptible’s in promotional and marketing materials including Aptible’s website.

 ### 22. Definitions

 **"Acceptable Use Policy"** means the policy currently available at https://www.aptible.com/legal/acceptable-use, as it may be updated by us from time to time.

-**"Aptible Deploy"** means the Aptible Deploy container orchestration platform, formerly known as Enclave.
+**"Aptible Managed"** means any product offering of Aptible where a Customer is paying Aptible for hosting, either directly on our managed container orchestration platform, or through an Amazon Web Services or other cloud hosting provider account that Aptible controls and pays for on Customer’s behalf.

+**"Aptible SaaS Offering"** means the Aptible developer platform that integrates with your cloud accounts on Amazon Web Services, Google Cloud, Azure, or other cloud hosting providers, and provides easy environment management and developer self-service within your own cloud hosting provider account.

+**"Aptible CLI"** means the Aptible Command Line Interface available for you to download and utilize for the Services.

 **"Aptible Comply"** means the Aptible Comply compliance platform, formerly known as Gridiron.